Excluded minors are almost fragile II: essential elements: Essential elements in almost-fragile minors

 \section{Essential elements in almost-fragile minors}

-Let $\mathbb{P}$ be a partial field, let $M$ be an excluded minor for the class of $\mathbb{P}$-representable matroids, and let $N$ be a non-binary $3$-connected strong stabilizer for the class of $\mathbb{P}$-representable matroids, where $M$ has an $N$-minor.
 In this section, we prove our main result, \cref{thegrandfantasy}.
-Loosely speaking, this \lcnamecref{thegrandfantasy} says that if $M$ has no triads and is sufficiently large relative to $N$, there is a pair of elements $\{a,b\}$ in $M$ such that $M \ba a,b$ is $3$-connected with an $N$-minor, and $M \ba a,b$ is not $N$-fragile, then we can easily find elements that are $N$-essential in a minor of $M \ba a,b$ that is obtained by deleting or contracting a single element.
+We work under the following hypotheses throughout the remainder of this paper. \begin{itemize}[label=$(\clubsuit)$] \item Let $\mathbb{P}$ be a partial field.
+Let $M$ be an excluded minor for the class of $\mathbb{P}$-representable matroids, and let $N$ be a non-binary $3$-connected strong $\mathbb{P}$-stabilizer for the class of $\mathbb{P}$-representable matroids, where $M$ has an $N$-minor. \end{itemize} Loosely speaking, \cref{thegrandfantasy} says that if $M$ has no triads and is sufficiently large relative to $N$, and there is a pair of elements $\{a,b\}$ in $M$ such that $M \ba a,b$ is $3$-connected with an $N$-minor, and $M \ba a,b$ is not $N$-fragile, then we can easily find elements that are $N$-essential in a minor of $M \ba a,b$ that is obtained by deleting or contracting a single element.

-We work under the above hypotheses throughout this section.
-First, we prove a lemma which shows that the requirement that $M$ has no triads is only a very mild assumption, due to \cref{osvdelta}.
+First, we prove a lemma which shows that the requirement that $M$ has no triads is only a mild assumption, due to \cref{osvdelta}.
 Recall that $\Delta^*(M)$ denotes the class of matroids that are \dY-equivalent to $M$ or $M^*$.